Summer Financial Aid

 We're ready to guide you through funding your summer coursework.
 Get started by following our step-by-step instructions for applying for summer aid.

-1. File Your FAFSA
+1. File Your FAFSA form

 2. Enroll in Your Summer Coursework